windytiany/batch-encoding-converter/README.md

 # batch-encoding-converter
-a .bat script toconvert encoding in batch.
+a .bat script to convert file encoding in batch.
 Based on ffmpeg.